santiago-schneider/codea-it/README.md

 # Go API Challenge

-A simple Go application that uses SQLite for in-memory data storage and provides a RESTful API.
+A simple Go application that consumes an external API, uses SQLite for in-memory data storage and provides a RESTful API.

 ## Table of Contents